holochain/docs-pages/coreconcepts/12_bridging.md

-# 12: Bridging Across Multiple DNA Instances
+# 12: Bridging across multiple DNA instances

 > A user's running DNA instances can be **bridged** to each other to allow trustable interaction between app networks, mediated by their own membership in each of those networks.